pkjmesra/PKScreener/README.md

 onlystagetwostocks = y
 useema = n
 ```
 Try to tweak this parameters as per your trading styles.
 For example, If you're comfortable with weekly charts, make `duration=5d` and so on.
+For intraday, you can set `period=1d and duration=5m` if you would like to calculate with 5minute candles.
+Set the duration to `15m` or whatever value you desire, but keep the period to `1d`.
+This tool, however, works best for short/mid term instead of intraday, but some scans like momentum/volume/NR4 etc can be used for screening stocks for intraday as well.

 ## Contributing:
 * Please feel free to Suggest improvements bugs by creating an issue.